-UN experts say journalist Rana Ayyub facing ‘judicial harassment’
+UN experts say journalist Rana Ayyub facing legal harassment from the Indian government

 In a statement, two human rights experts of the global body said that Indian authorities should investigate the ‘misogynistic and sectarian attacks’ on Ayyub.